 We at VL OMNI have seen first-hand what happens when you’re not as adequately prepared as you could be before the moment of merging.

-A case study that we discuss in-depth in this presentation and accompanying video taken at Shopify’s Toronto Headquarters, we illustrated the importance of choosing the right data integration strategy to maximize your business’ long-term growth.
+A case study that we discuss in-depth in this presentation and accompanying video taken at Shopify’s Toronto Headquarters illustrates the importance of choosing the right integration strategy to maximize your business’ long-term growth.

 This merchant was selling through multiple channels, including online via their own site and through ecommerce marketplaces, but also in-store through bricks-and-mortar establishments and resellers.
 With over 10,000 SKUs and growing, keeping the business agile to respond to changes was a core imperative for this merchant.
 They required specific business rules to be applied to data as it moved between applications, among other considerations.
 Their integration strategy (before VL OMNI, of course)?: A series of hard-coded static connectors, each created for a specific function at a specific moment in time.